 Something else was clear to me then.
 By 2016, I had years more “marriage experience” that I could share with new and newer couples.
 I knew things that I couldn’t have even understood as I started my second marriage.

 I took stock.
 When I assessed what had to change and what could stay, I got serious about rewriting and updating that old manuscript.

 While some of my “launch guests” knew that story, it surprised others who only knew me as the author of Victorious Woman and the founder of the Victorious Woman Project.

 Once I told that story, I read some passages from The Five-Year Marriage.
 I included parts about why traditional marriage is old-school.
 Also, how the 48% divorce rate has remained steady (mostly because so many couples are choosing to live together instead of making the “til death” commitment).
 I also shared part of the chapter called “The Five-Year Marriage Partner” which explains how to figure out who makes a good Five-Year Marriage partner.

-At Saturday’s launch, I was glad to see so many people in the audience.
-More importantly, the was an interesting mix of people: singles, long-time and short-time marrieds, two widows and a couple divorced and remarried couples.
+At Saturday’s party, I was glad to see so many friends in the audience.
+More importantly, it was an interesting mix of people: singles, long-time and short-time marrieds, two widows and a couple divorced and remarried couples.
 Afterward, as guests ate great food and drank some very good wine, they chatted with me and each other.
 Everyone has a story about the challenges of traditional marriages – either their own, or friends, or even their own kids.